Skip to Main Content

 https://rcsi.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=7ab73813-e66b-456a-be5d-ac98010bb9d8

-Q: Can we post PDF of this article on social media?
+Q: Can we post a PDF of an article on social media?

 A: Due to copyright restrictions, it is not possible to post a PDF of an in-copyright article on social media, unless you are the copyright holder or the article is published under one of the Creative Commons licenses.
 There is further copyright guidance on Moodle